everywherejacobkim/project-bc-spca-renewal/README.md

 ## Project Timeline

-The project is expected to be completed by the end of May, 2023.
+The project is expected to be completed by the end of July, 2023.

 ## Conclusion